AlexHentschel/python-tutorials/01_setup_python/01_setup_python.md

      /Users/alex/Development/Python/Python3.6-x64_Anaconda-5.2.0
      ```
      I recommend including Python version (3.6), hardware architecture (x64), distribution name (Anaconda) and version (5.2.0) in the folder name.

+     By default, Anaconda will install into
+     ```
+     /Users/<your_username>/anaconda3
+     ```
+     Which is fine, iuf you only keep one distribution.
+However, at later points, you might want to have multiple
+     distributions in parallel, to be backwards compatible to execute your older code.
+Hence, my recommendation
+     to create a separate folder.

    - The installer asks if it should add the python version to your system `PATH`.
      Select according to your preferences.
      In case you select `yes`, the installer will